conorh/cap_server_configs/README.md

     # restart: sudo /etc/init.d/mysql restart

-There is also a capistrano task service_configs:check that will check each file to see if it has changed, and output a diff of the changes, but not replace the file.
+There is also a capistrano task service_configs:update that will check each file to see if it has changed, and output a diff of the changes, but not replace the file.

 INSTALLATION